reneczka/mental-health/README.md

 # Mental Health Analysis Project

 ## Overview

 This project analyzes mental health trends, symptoms, and care-seeking behavior using a dataset sourced from Kaggle, curated by Bhavik Jikadara.
-The dataset encompasses responses from individuals worldwide, offering valuable insights into various mental health conditions, their perceived causes, and the demographics of those affected.
-By leveraging this dataset, the project aims to reveal patterns and correlations that could help organizations, researchers, and mental health professionals understand the prevalence of mental health issues and identify gaps in support systems.
+The dataset encompasses responses from individuals worldwide and was collected between **August 27, 2014, and February 1, 2016**.
+This period offers valuable insights into various mental health conditions, their perceived causes, and the demographics of those affected.

+### Implications of Using an Older Dataset

+The dataset was chosen for its comprehensive size and the variety of interesting insights it offers, even though the documentation was not highly detailed.

+While the data provides significant value in identifying patterns and correlations to aid organizations, researchers, and mental health professionals, it’s essential to consider the implications of its age.
+Changes in societal attitudes, mental health awareness, and treatment accessibility over time mean that some trends observed may not fully reflect the current state of mental health issues and support systems.
+Despite this, the dataset remains a vital resource for understanding foundational trends and longstanding gaps in mental health support.

 ### Key Features